hove-io/navitia/documentation/slate/source/includes/index.md

 * sexy things such as isochrones

 <aside class="notice">
-Note:

     We are gradually supporting more and more cities.
 If your city has open public transport data and is missing, drop us a note.
     We will add it to navitia.io
 </aside>